5/7/2025

 Matt Leroux

-back on the first question, actually.
-As you'd originally built the guide for this year, which I think you've called fairly well, it was exiting in the high single digits and the streets were used as a proxy for fiscal 26.
+I think maybe I'll just circle back on the first question, actually.
+As you'd originally built the guide for this year, which I think you've called fairly well, it was exiting in the high single digits, and the streets were used as a proxy for fiscal 26.
 As you alluded to, much has changed.
-But to the point, Jim, on sort of lemons and lemonade, it feels like maybe the lemons are accumulating near-term and the lemonade maybe takes a little longer to squeeze out.
-So, you know, .5% street organic growth for next year.
-It may be the way you're guiding us for fiscal 25, at least more reasonable starting point than the Maple Road Street that today.
+But to the point, Jim, on sort of lemons and lemonade, it feels like maybe the lemons are accumulating near term and the lemonade maybe takes a little longer to squeeze out so at you know eight and a half percent street organic growth for next year is maybe the the way you're guiding us for fiscal 25 at least more reasonable starting point uh than the maple road streets that today yeah i mean what i would say matt is that what we're experiencing right now is very abrupt but we also i think everyone hopes will be somewhat temporary right

 speaker